mqbu-mqbu0212/bimanual-ellipticity-index/README.md

 - **trim**: the tail enters the circle, exits, but remains within distance r of the front half trajectory → trimmed at the point in the tail closest to the start
 - **pass**: the tail enters the circle and does not exit → kept as-is

-Trimming affects OI: in example data, trim changed OI from 0.7892 to 0.8417.
+Since human-drawn trajectories inevitably drift between cycles, the tail portion often represents this drift rather than the intended ellipse.
+Because this drift cannot be quantified separately, including it in OI calculation would distort the result.
+Trimming is therefore a deliberate design choice to extract only the portion of the trajectory that reflects the participant's intended shape.
+In example data, trim changed OI from 0.7892 to 0.8417.

 ## Installation